esp901/Line6-HX-Remote/README.md

 Also unique is the possibiliy to reverse-playback your recording.

 The most important now: My program is only the gui.
 The midi-commands itself are produced by another freely available tool called
-"sendmidi.exe".
+"sendmidi.exe" (https://github.com/gbevin/SendMIDI).
 This is a brilliant little commandline-program by a guy from the netherlands.
 I wish, I had his abilities...
 Same as my program there is no need for installation.

-Line6-HX-Remote is written in "autohotkey", which is a quite beginner-friendly language.
-You can view and edit the code simply by opening the file Line6-HX-Remote..ahk with any editor like notepad.
+Just copy sendmidi.exe to the same directory as "Line6HXStompRemoteV***.exe